dylanjmcconnell/hele_coal/README.md

-# hele_coal
+## HELE coal calculations
-Calculations on the cost of HELE coal plants
+Calculations on the cost and emissions implications of new HELE coal plants.
+Includes comparison of implications of using renewable energy.

+Package contains a python notebook (hele.ipynb) and data (station_emission.csv) for performing the analysis.

+#### Dependencies
+* pandas